geoserver/geoserver-cloud/docs/src/developer-guide/docker-images.md

 All GeoServer OWS services (WFS, WMS, WCS, WPS, GWC, REST, WebUI) extend `gs-cloud-base-geoserver-image`, adding only their service-specific application code.

-Infrastructure services (Config, Discovery, Gateway) extend `gs-cloud-base-spring-boot` directly since they don't need GeoServer dependencies.
+Infrastructure services (Config, Gateway) extend `gs-cloud-base-spring-boot` directly since they don't need GeoServer dependencies.

+Consul uses the official `hashicorp/consul` image and is not part of this internal hierarchy.

 ## Layer Sharing